-15. Report the nominal value of negotiable certificates of deposits and other negotiable debt instruments, which include negotiable securities other than shares and stocks.
+15. Report the nominal value of negotiable certificates of deposits and book value of other negotiable debt instruments, which include negotiable securities other than shares and stocks.
 If the reporting bank's own negotiable debt instruments are being repurchased, whether for trading or market-making purposes, they should be netted off from "negotiable debt instruments issued and outstanding".
-The difference between the nominal value and the book value should be reported as "other liabilities" or "other assets" as appropriate.
+The difference, if any, between the nominal value and the book value of negotiable certificates of deposits should be reported as "other liabilities" or "other assets" as appropriate.